TechCohort16/TechTeamWebsite/README.md

-In this exercise we will practice using GIT.
-This will allow everyone to practice the following:
+In this exercise you practice using GIT by working on a website with your team.
+This is part of the   This will allow everyone to practice the following:

 - Cloning a repository
 - Pulling from the main branch